Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 Cincinnati Stats and Trends

-- Cincinnati has played four games, with three wins against the spread.
+- In Cincinnati's four games this year, it has three wins against the spread.

 - The Bearcats have been favored by 29 points or more one time this season and have not covered the spread in any of them.